jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 [![Deploy to Bluemix](images/bigButton.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/jlmarech/YummyRation)

-After the project is forked and the deployment completes, click **Edit code** to continue.
+After the project is forked and the deployment completes, click **EDIT CODE** to continue.

 ---
 <a name='create_a_branch'></a>